-More than 45% of the student body received some form of assistance from the Faculty's Financial Aid Program in 2020-2021.
-The average bursary for those students who received assistance was \$16,280.
-Many our students access loans from government programs (need-based) and financial institutions/banks (non need-based programs).
+Approximately half of the student body applied for financial aid, and 84% of the applicants received some form of assistance from the Faculty's Financial Aid Program in 2021-2022.
+The average bursary was over \$18,000.
+Many of our students access loans from government programs and financial institutions/banks